A proxy born at Lyft

 In the Italian context

-Envoy is adopted in Italy via Istio and via managed cloud services embedding it.
-Rarely used directly by application teams; more common as a component of platforms (OpenShift Service Mesh, GKE, EKS).
+Envoy is beginning to spread in Italy via Istio and via managed cloud services embedding it.
+Direct use by application teams is rare; more common as a component of platforms (OpenShift Service Mesh, GKE, EKS).